Tough-as-nails North Queensland Cowboys utility Ray Thompson will call time on his football career at the end of the current NRL season.

 In announcing his retirement, Thompson said persistent knee problems played a part in him coming to the decision.

 He stressed, though, that he remained committed to getting back on to the field this year to help his team for the remainder of the regular season, and on to a potential seventh straight finals series.

 Thompson also signalled his intention to be available for selection for PNG at this year’s Rugby League World Cup, where the Kumuls will play their pool matches in the nation’s capital, Port Moresby.

 “This club has been everything to me for nearly a decade, it’s given me plenty and I’d like to think I’ve given back to it as well,” Thompson said.

 “I’ve got nothing but great memories of my time playing here and to take the field with these blokes has been a true privilege.

-North Queensland Cowboys 2018 Player Movements
+Cowboys 2024 Player Movements